 A. Your tripping breaker is doing just what it is designed to do.
 It is protecting your home by terminating the flow of electricity in a specific circuit, warning you of a problem with your electrical system.
-Occasionally breakers do need to be replaced as they will wear out just like anything else in your home, but the tripping breaker may only be a symptom of a problem elsewhere in your electrical system.
-Using specialized tools, our technician will be able to identify where the problem originates and then correct it.
+Occasionally electrical breakers do need to be replaced as they will wear out just like anything else in your home, but the tripping breaker may only be a symptom of a problem elsewhere in your electrical system.
+Using specialized tools, our licensed electrical contractor will be able to identify where the problem originates and then correct it.
 You have the peace of mind knowing the problem, and not just the symptom, has been addressed.
-Read more about Breakers here.
+Read more about breakers here.

 A. YES.
 Immediately reduce the load on your electrical system by turning off as many electrical appliances and lights as possible.
 Call an electrical contractor and explain your situation.
 Blue Crest Electric Ltd. can be reached at any of the numbers listed on our contact page.
 Read more information on Electrical Service Panel Safety here.

 A. This is probably the #1 question on every client’s mind.
 When one of our electricians arrives on site, he will listen carefully as you describe your particular needs or problem.
 In many cases he will be able to present you with options that may save you time and money.
 After a careful assessment and a plan of action is decided upon, our electrician will use Straight Forward Pricing ™ to present you with the entire cost of your project, right down to the last penny.
 There are no hidden costs or unpleasant surprises at the end of the job.
 Guaranteed.
 Now, isn’t that much better than an estimate, which is really no more than a guess and usually results in much higher final costs anyway?